-Insured person: 6.15% of gross earnings; 12.3% of the pension is paid by the pension fund on behalf of pensioners; voluntary contributors pay 12.3% of gross declared earnings for medical benefits.
+Insured person: 6.15% of covered earnings; 12.3% of the pension is paid by the Pension and Disability Insurances Fund on behalf of pensioners; voluntary contributors pay 12.3% of covered declared earnings for medical benefits.

-The minimum monthly earnings for contribution purposes are equal to 40% of the national monthly average wage.
-The gross national monthly average wage is 27,378 dinars (November 2005).
+The minimum monthly earnings for contribution purposes are equal to 35% of the national monthly average wage.
+The national monthly average wage is 39,331 dinars (January 2008).

 The maximum monthly earnings for contribution purposes are equal to five times the national monthly average wage.
+The national monthly average wage is 39,331 dinars (January 2008).

-Self-employed person: 12.3% of taxable income.
+Self-employed person: 12.3% of covered income.

-The minimum monthly income for contribution purposes is equal to 40% of the national monthly average wage.
-The gross national monthly average wage is 27,378 dinars (November 2005).
+The minimum monthly income for contribution purposes is equal to 35% of the national monthly average wage.
+The national monthly average wage is 39,331 dinars (January 2008).

 The maximum monthly income for contribution purposes is equal to five times the national monthly average wage.
+The national monthly average wage is 39,331 dinars (January 2008).

-Employer: 6.15% of payroll.
+Employer: 6.15% of covered payroll.
 (Reduced-rate contributions are paid for up to 2 years on behalf of newly hired older workers.)

-The minimum earnings for contribution purposes are equal to 40% of the national average wage.
-The gross national average wage is 27,378 dinars (November 2005).
+The minimum monthly earnings for contribution purposes are equal to 35% of the national monthly average wage.
+The national monthly average wage is 39,331 dinars (January 2008).

-The maximum earnings for contribution purposes are equal to five times the national average wage.
+The maximum monthly earnings for contribution purposes are equal to five times the national monthly average wage.
+The national monthly average wage is 39,331 dinars (January 2008).